Every business that takes credit cards is required to comply with PCI standards, no matter how few credit card

 Most businesses are classified as PCI level four, which is the least scrutinized level for businesses that process fewer than 20,000 e-commerce transactions and fewer than one million retail transactions annually.

-For these merchants, it has traditionally been up to individual processors and merchant service providers to determine validation requirements, or whether to validate PCI compliance at all.
-However, in January of 2017, Visa will being requiring validation for all businesses, including level four merchants.
+For these merchants, it had traditionally been up to individual processors and merchant service providers to determine validation requirements, or whether to validate PCI compliance at all.
+However, in January of 2017, Visa began requiring validation for all businesses, including level four merchants.